Privacy Policy

 1. Introduction

-Welcome to Justify.social (“Justify,” “we,” “us,” or “our”).
-We value your privacy and are committed to protecting your personal data.
-This Privacy Policy explains how we collect, use, store, disclose, and protect information about you when you visit our website (the “Website”) or use our services (the “Services”).
+Welcome to Justify.social Ltd (“Justify”, “we”, “us”, “our”).
+We respect your privacy and are committed to protecting your personal data.
+This Privacy Policy explains, in clear detail, how we collect, use, store, share and keep safe the information you give us when you visit justify.social (the “Website”) or use any of our products or services (the “Services”).

 Key Purposes